 Tupac Shakur had a charismatic, intense personality and impressed many with his fierce intellect and sensitive nature, defying traditional rapper stereotypes.
-Despite never graduating high school, he had a deep love of learning, particularly reading and quoting great works of poetry and philosophy, and he took seriously the idea that his songs were substantial critiques of American society.
-Never a particularly happy person, he loved to argue, and was deeply defensive about himself and the inner city blacks he claimed to speak for, seeing injustice everywhere.
+Despite never graduating high school, he had a deep love of learning, particularly reading and memorizing great works of poetry and philosophy, and he took seriously the idea that his songs were substantial critiques of American society.
+Never a particularly happy person, he loved to argue, and was deeply defensive about himself and the inner-city blacks he claimed to speak for.
+He saw injustice everywhere.

 Tupac was one of the most controversial American celebrities of the 1990s, with critics accusing him of promoting and glamorizing a deadly and nihilistic lifestyle.
-The fact that his own life was bound up in crime and violence exposed him to charges of reinforcing negative stereotypes of African Americans, and serving as a poor role model for those he claimed to champion.
-He often got into fights and was repeatedly arrested, and in 1995 served eight months in prison after being convicted in connection to the gang rape of a 20-year-old fan.
+The fact that his own life was a constant swirl of crime and violence opened him to charges of reinforcing negative stereotypes of African Americans, and serving as a poor role model for those he claimed to champion.
+He often got into fights and was repeatedly arrested.
+In 1995 served eight months in prison after being convicted in connection to the gang rape of a 20-year-old fan.
 For picking fights with New York rappers Notorious B.I.G.
 (1972-1997) and Sean “Diddy” Combs (b.
 1969), Tupac is considered a leading instigator of the frequently violent “West Coast vs. East Coast” rap feud of the 1990s, and through his last manager, the infamous Suge Knight (b.
 1965), he was linked to the Compton gang Mob Piru.
-His murder, which many saw coming (including himself), was almost certainly a byproduct of this swirl of dangerous relationships.
+His murder, which many saw coming (including himself), was almost certainly a byproduct of this web of dangerous relationships.

 His compassion for the suffering of others was real, however, and despite his often misogynistic rap lyrics, Tupac had tender relationships with women, particularly his mother.
 He drank prodigiously — his favorite liquor being Hennessy — and was a heavy user of marijuana.